How is speed skating contested at the Olympics?

 Qualification and Olympic Selection

-Qualifying for the Olympics is a significant challenge for speed skaters.
-National governing bodies oversee the selection process, often requiring athletes to meet specific time standards or perform well at designated qualifying events.
-For instance, the World Cup series serves as a crucial platform where athletes can earn points and secure their spots for the Olympic Games.
-The competition is fierce, and only the best athletes get the chance to represent their countries on the Olympic stage.
+Getting into the Olympics is no walk in the park for speed skaters.
+It’s a really big challenge, I’d say.
+National groups manage how athletes get picked.
+Often, athletes need to hit certain time standards.
+Or they have to do really well at special qualifying events.
+For instance, the World Cup series is super important.
+It’s a place where athletes can earn points.
+These points help them grab their spots for the Olympic Games.
+Let me tell you, the competition is intense.
+Only the very best athletes earn that chance.
+They get to represent their countries on the biggest stage.

 Rules and Regulations